bevyengine/rfcs/rfcs/45-stageless.md

 In summary:

-- Store systems in a central resource.
+- Store schedules in a resource.
 - Make system sets (sub)graph nodes instead of containers and include them in the descriptor API.
 - Make exclusive systems "normal" and use them for high-level flow control. (command application, state transitions, fixed timestep, turn queues, etc.)
 - Replace run criteria with immutable, `bool`-returning conditions.